 Vitamin B7 or biotin helps break down proteins into amino acids necessary for hair growth.
 Biotin also repairs the damage caused by heat styling, sun and chlorinated water.
 Biotin supplements when used regularly result in thick and voluminous hair.

 Almonds, sweet potatoes, cauliflower, spinach, broccoli, mushrooms, peanuts, walnuts, milk, salmon, cereals, avocados, raspberries.

 The recommended daily intake of vitamin B7 is 30 micrograms.

 Azithromycin, erythromycin, ciprofloxacin and clarithromycin may have side effects when they interact with biotin.
 Consult your doctor before starting a course of biotin supplements.

 4. Vitamin C

-Vitamin C or ascorbic acid produces collagen, an important part of hair's structure.
+Vitamin C or ascorbic acid can aid in production of collagen, an important part of hair's structure.
 It aids the production of antioxidants that fight free radicals.
 Vitamin C helps in the absorption of iron, an essential mineral for hair growth.
 Vitamin C can be called a hero vitamin due to its incredible benefits.
-It also prevents the hair from aging faster.
+It also prevents the hair from ageing faster.